rasumovsky/59_HyyHighMass/README.md

 If you have any questions about the code, please contact the author, who will be happy to assist you in getting the code running.

-#### Current status:
-As of May 4, 2016, the following features are completely functional: toy MC for local and global significance, toy MC for limits, asymptotic significance tests, cutflows and data comparisons using MxAODs, and significance extrapolation.
-However, there are bugs in the asymptotic limit setting procedure that will be resolved soon.

 ### Input files